A6 road (Northern Ireland)

-Entering the Derry urban area, the A6 goes through Drumahoe, widens to facilitate overtaking lanes and passes Altnagelvin Hospital.
-At Altnagelvin Roundabout the A6 meets the A514 Crescent Link dual carriageway which forms part of an eastern and northern bypass of Derry City, and takes traffic around the city across the River Foyle via the Foyle Bridge.
-The main A6 road continues towards the city centre via the Dungiven Road and the Glendermott Road.
+The A6 then passes Foreglen, Claudy, Burntollet, crossing a series of bridges to reach the eastern outskirts of Derry city.
+Upon entering the Derry urban area, the A6 goes through Drumahoe and passes Altnagelvin Hospital where it then continues via the Dungiven Road to the city centre.

 The A6 ends at the bottom of the Glendermott Road at a traffic-light controlled junction with the A2 Limavady Road.
 City-bound traffic then follows the A2 along King Street and Duke Street before crossing the double-decked Craigavon Bridge over the River Foyle into the city centre.